 The following discussion contains forward-looking statements, which involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth below under the caption "Risk Factors" and elsewhere in this quarterly report on Form 10-Q. The interim financial statements and this Management's discussion and analysis of financial condition and results of operations should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2004 and the related Management's discussion and analysis of financial condition and results of operations, both of which are contained in our Form 10-K filed pursuant to Section 13 of the Securities Exchange Act of 1934.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth below under the caption "Risk Factors" and elsewhere in this quarterly report on Form 10-Q. The interim financial statements and this Management's discussion and analysis of financial condition and results of operations should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2004 and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are contained in our Annual Report on Form 10-K filed pursuant to Section 13 of the Securities Exchange Act of 1934.
 Readers are cautioned not to place undue reliance on forward-looking statements.
 The forward-looking statements speak only as of the date on which they are made, and we undertake no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they are made.